 Use the Delete Button When Required

 Sometimes even when we know that half of the images we see are identical, we fear using the Delete button because we don’t know which files can be deleted.
 Therefore, to help you identify duplicate and similar photos, we suggest using third-party software called Duplicate Photos Fixer Pro.
-With its help, you can identify duplicate saved on PC, flash drive, and even on Google Drive.
+With its help, you can identify duplicates saved on a PC, flash drive, and even on Google Drive.
 To use it, follow the steps below.

 Steps to Use Duplicate Photos Fixer Pro & Organize pictures saved on USB